Learn to Hunt

 The ripe male bass selects a gravid female after the nest is built and nudges her toward the nest in a series of aggressive body contacts and bites.
 If the female refuses the nest, the male becomes more aggressive until the female is physically driven over the depression.
 Both fish lie side by side, facing the same direction during the release of eggs as the female vibrates her body by muscle action.
 The male releases milt for fertilization as the eggs are deposited.
-The female leaves the nest after spawning, but may return later to the same nest or another if she has latent egg development.
+The female leaves the nest after spawning, but may return later to the same nest or another if she has hidden egg development.
 Male fish usually ripen again after a short time.
 Male fish protect the nest from predators and fan the eggs free of silt until the sac fry emerge in 3 to 5 days, depending on water temperature.
 Re-nesting is common for smallmouth, mainly when early nests are destroyed by natural events such as a flood.

 The number of eggs a female Smallmouth Bass lays varies greatly depending on body size.
 Average is 7,000 to 8,000 eggs per pound of body weight.
 Newly hatched sac fry swim over the nest in a school for about 6 to 15 days, moving sluggishly until all the nourishment in the yolk sac is eaten.
 The young fry are about one-half inch long when the yolk sac is absorbed, and they leave the nest to eat small crustaceans and copepods.